kc0bfv/blog.notmet.net/content/post/an-elegant-puzzle-part-2.md

 And, 5 minute media training:

-* Answer the question you want to be asked - reframe a difficult or challenging question into one you're comfortable answering.
+* Answer the question you want to be asked - re-frame a difficult or challenging question into one you're comfortable answering.
 Don't accept a question's implicit framing, take the opportunity to frame it yourself.
 * Stay positive - especially when it comes to competitors and controversy.
 * Speak in threes - three concise points, continue to refer back to them.